idlefox-studio/chatGPTTS/README.md

 - - - -

 #### Example
-Given a prompt, **OpenAi** model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position. **gTTS** will generate the response and output the audio along with text
+Given a prompt, **OpenAi** model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position.

+**OpenAi** models can do everything from generating original stories to performing complex text analysis.
+Because they can do so many things, you have to be explicit in describing what you want.
+Showing, not just telling, is often the secret to a good prompt.

+**gTTS** will generate the audio mp4 and output it along with text.

 ```